Biden campaign says it can win White House without Florida or Pennsylvania

 With 29 electoral votes up for grabs, Florida is the largest of the traditional battlegrounds.
 Four years ago, Trump narrowly edged Clinton by 1.2 points to flip the state from blue to red.

+But he cautioend that "it's just so uncertain.
+You can't think of an election in the recent past where so many states are up for grabs."

+And looking ahead, the former vice president said "if there's something to talk about tonight, I'll talk about it.
+If not, I'll wait until the votes are counted the next day."

-Biden campaign general counsel Bob Bauer highlighted that "by and large voting is proceeding smoothly" so far on Election Day and added that he's seen "minimal issues and disruptions."
+Earlier in the day, Biden campaign general counsel Bob Bauer highlighted that "by and large voting is proceeding smoothly" so far on Election Day and added that he's seen "minimal issues and disruptions."

 Bauer added that "the rejection rates of ballots are falling well below what many would be the case just a few months ago."